danny-gomes/odin-recipes/README.md

 # Recipes

-HTML project to display an assortment of recipes.
+HTML project from The Odin Project to display an assortment of recipes.

 ## What I used